yangxvlin/comp90025-pmc-notes/README.md

   - switching networks
     - switch
       <img width="70%" src="./docs/9.jpg"/>
-    - With switching networks, the hardare cost is no longer proportional to the degree d.
+    - With switching networks, the hardware cost is no longer proportional to the degree d.
       - Instead, we measure the **complexity = the number of switching elements**
+    - the optimal complexity's definition changes for algorithm run the switch network?
+      - Yes, since the communication is bounded by the switching network, and it is a function of the minimum latency of the switching network.
     - n = number of inputs and outputs
       |switch network||stage|complexity|minimum latency|other
       |---|---|---|---|---|---|